How to Determine if a Dog Has Ringworm

-If you notice skin lesions on your dog, he could be suffering from the fungal infection known as ringworm.
-Because ringworm symptoms resemble those of other canine skin diseases, it's important to take your pet to the vet for diagnosis and treatment.
-Ringworm easily spreads to people, so if you develop lesions on your hands or other body parts, pay a visit to your doctor.
+If you notice skin lesions on your dog, they could be suffering from the topical fungal infection known as ringworm.
+Because symptoms of ringworm in dogs resemble those of other canine skin diseases, it's important to take your pet to the veterinarian for diagnosis and treatment.
+Ringworm easily spreads to humans, so if you develop lesions on your hands or other body parts, pay a visit to your doctor.

 Advertisement